Aayush-bit/Blog-App/README.md

 All the Best!!

 ## Prerequisites
-Before starting the further processes one needs to know the following:
+Before starting the further processes one needs to know the following

-- Should be familiar with using some VCS (like: [Git](https://git-scm.com/)) and using [Github](https://github.com/)
+- Familiarity using some VCS (like: [Git](https://git-scm.com/)) and using [Github](https://github.com/)
 - Creating a MongoDB database
-- Should not fear of the terminal window (although a step-by-step guide is provided below for your ease)

 ## Installation